 Medical Editor: John P. Cunha, DO, FACOEP

-Clobex (clobetasol propionate) Shampoo is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-It is a topical (for the skin) steroid.
-This medication is available in generic form.
-Common side effects include mild skin rash, itching, burning, or redness, dry or cracking skin, thinning or softening of the skin, skin rash or irritation around the mouth, swollen hair follicles, spider veins, changes in color of treated skin, blisters, pimples, crusting of treated skin, or stretch marks.
+Clobex (clobetasol propionate) Shampoo is a topical (for the skin) steroid used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Clobex Shampoo is available in generic form.
+Common side effects of Clobex Shampoo include mild skin rash, itching, burning, or redness, dry or cracking skin, thinning or softening of the skin, skin rash or irritation around the mouth, swollen hair follicles, temporary hair loss, spider veins, changes in color of treated skin, blisters, pimples, crusting of treated skin, or stretch marks.

 The recommended dose of Clobex Shampoo is to apply onto dry (not wet) scalp once a day in a thin film to the affected areas only, and left in place for 15 minutes before lathering and rinsing.
 It is not likely other drugs you take orally or inject will have an effect on topically applied Clobex.
 But many drugs can interact with each other.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Clobex should be used only if prescribed.
 It may be harmful to a fetus.
 It is unknown if this medication passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.